Add Your Business/Event

 Packed on weekends, The club hosts special events on occasions.
 Drinks are reasonably priced, and you can get your hand stamped for free entry to The Annex.

-Featuring late-night DJ, The Annex has a long bar and a dimly-lit cruising area in the back.
-Customers get free entry to Arty Farty.
+Popular, late-night gay dance club in Shinjuku.
+The Annex has a long bar and a dimly-lit cruising area in the back.
+DJ spins upbeat tunes that attract a good mix of crowd.

 Bi-monthly hard house party for the ‘BUFF’ guys and their admirers.
 Popular with BUFF guys, from beefy to stocky, cubs and bears.

 Fetish/casual attire encouraged.
-The party takes place in the heart of Tokyo’s gay district, Shinjuku Ni-chome, at ROOTS.
+The party takes place in the heart of Tokyo’s gay district, Shinjuku Ni-chome, at EAGLE Tokyo Blue.